Khalid-Elkhidir/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword: Prints number of lines with word 'bin'.
 16-whatsnext: Display lines containing a specific pattern and number of lines after matching.
 17-hidethisword: Display lines that does not contain a specific pattern.
+18-letteronly: Display lines starting only with a letter.